Rich Dudes│Barbara Corcoran's $90 Million Net Worth in 2023

 Startups

 Corcoran has invested in apps such as Calm, Paycom, Bring Me That, and Inkshares.
 These are all innovative in their fields and solve problems their competitors don’t address.
-Not all of these investments are flashy, but they don’t all have to be.
+Not all these investments are flashy, but they don’t all have to be.

 In December 2020, TechCrunch reported that the Calm app raised $75 million and had a valuation of $2 billion.
 Not all apps announce IPOs, let alone become a billion-dollar business, but this sets Corcoran up to benefit should Calm decide to take this step.